Khauf: Reception

-Vinamra Mathur of Firstpost rated 3/5 stars and said "Khauf isn't just a run of the mill horror drama.
+Vinamra Mathur of Firstpost gave the series 3 stars out of 5 and wrote, "Khauf isn't just a run of the mill horror drama.
 It flirts with the idea of what it feels and takes to be a woman in 2025, the perverted world filled with promiscuous men, and battling loneliness in an unknown city with strangers all around.
 The title has more meanings than one."

-Shreyas Pande of Cinema Express rated 3/5 stars and said that " In Khauf, there is an ambition to do better, the dread is real, the atmosphere thick—but just when it should have all come together, it fades into fog.
+Shreyas Pande of Cinema Express gave the series 3 stars out of 5 and wrote, "In Khauf, there is an ambition to do better, the dread is real, the atmosphere thick—but just when it should have all come together, it fades into fog.
 What begins with a promise of chills ends with barely a shiver."

-Rishil Jogani of Pinkvilla also rated 3/5 stars and commented that "Khauf is a compelling addition to the horror-thriller genre, distinguished by its psychological depth and emotional resonance.
+Rishil Jogani of Pinkvilla have the series 3 stars out of 5 and commented, "Khauf is a compelling addition to the horror-thriller genre, distinguished by its psychological depth and emotional resonance.
 While it falters slightly with pacing and occasional clichés, its strong performances, atmospheric dread, and focus on personal trauma make it a standout."

-Troy Ribeiro of Free Press Journal writes that "Khauf is a gripping horror series where haunted hostels, buried trauma and emotional scars collide—delivering a chilling exploration of fear, silence and survival through a richly atmospheric and psychologically intense narrative".
+Troy Ribeiro of Free Press Journal wrote, "Khauf is a gripping horror series where haunted hostels, buried trauma and emotional scars collide—delivering a chilling exploration of fear, silence and survival through a richly atmospheric and psychologically intense narrative".

-Shachi Chaturvedi of Mid Day said in her review that "Khauf isn't just about a haunted room, it's about what haunts women every single day—the fear of existing.
+Shachi Chaturvedi of Mid Day wrote in her review, "Khauf isn't just about a haunted room, it's about what haunts women every single day—the fear of existing.
 If a show like Khauf goes unnoticed, meaningful storytelling will be lost.
 With the weekend approaching, grab your popcorn, grab the tissues (you'll need them), and get ready for a show worth your time."